yieldlove/code-challenges-js/README.md

 ### Challenge A

 Implement an HTML page to display **an ad with Prebid.js and googletag** integrated based on the **Basic Prebid.js Example** of Prebid.js.
-The size of the ad should have a width of 728px and a height of 90px
+The ad should have a width of 728px and a height of 90px.

 Here is the expected output: